Ayaan7345/Ayaan_KB/pages/nmap.md

 - Perform an RPC scan: ```nmap -sR [target]```
 - Scan specific ports or scan entire port ranges on a local or remote server: ```nmap -p [port] [target]``` or ```nmap -p [port-range] [target]```

-  Nmap is a powerful tool used for #networking and security auditing of #networkings.
-It is helpful for quickly finding useful information about the #networkings, ports, hosts, and operating systems.
+  Nmap is a powerful tool used for #network and security auditing of #network.
+It is helpful for quickly finding useful information about the #network, ports, hosts, and operating systems.

   Citations:
   [1] https://www.geeksforgeeks.org/nmap-command-in-linux-with-examples/